unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ) areas
 ```

-### Updating the statistics table
+### Updating the Statistics Table

-As mentioned above, we delete all the values from the country_statistics table before inserting the new ones.
+As mentioned, we delete all the values from the `country_statistics`
+table before inserting the new ones.
 This is the fastest way to update.
-We add timestamps to know when was the last change.

 ```SQL
 INSERT INTO country_statistics (